mailjet/api-documentation/guides/_send-api.md

 ```

 The Send API v3.1 sends a collection of messages, added in JSON array, called <code>Messages</code>.
-The input payload must starts with <code>Messages</code> array.
+The input payload must start with <code>Messages</code> array.
 The mandatory properties for any message element are:

  - <code>From</code>: JSON object, containing 2 properties: <code>Name</code> and <code>Email</code> address of a previously [validated and active sender](https://app.mailjet.com/account/sender).
+Including the `Name` property in the JSON is optional.
 This property is not mandatory in case you use <code>TemplateID</code> and you specified a <code>From</code> address for the template.
-Format : <code>{ "Email":"value", "Name":"value" }</code>
+Format : <code>{ "Email":"value", "Name":"value" }</code>.
  - <code>To</code>: array of JSON objects describing each recipient.
-Format : <code>[{ "Email":"value", "Name":"value" },...]</code>
+Format : <code>[{ "Email":"value", "Name":"value" },...]</code>.
+Here again the inclusion of the `Name` property in the JSON is optional.
+The same is also valid for the `Cc` and `Bcc` objects, who have the same structure.

 One of the following content parts is also mandatory :

- - <code>TextPart</code> or/and <code>HtmlPart</code>: content of the message, sent in Text or/and HTML format.
+ - <code>TextPart</code> and/or <code>HtmlPart</code>: content of the message, sent in Text and/or HTML format.
 At least one of these content types needs to be specified.
 When the HTML part is the only part provided, Mailjet will not generate a Text-part from the HTML version.
 The property can't be set when you use <code>TemplateID</code>.
- - <code>TemplateID</code>: previously created and stored on Mailjet's system template.
-It is mandatory when <code>From</code> and <code>TextPart</code> or/and <code>HtmlPart</code> are not provided.
-Visit the [Using a Template](#using-a-template) section from more information.
+ - <code>TemplateID</code>: an ID for a template that is previously created and stored in Mailjet's system.
+It is mandatory when <code>From</code> and <code>TextPart</code> and/or <code>HtmlPart</code> are not provided.
+Visit the [Use a Template](#using-a-template) section for more information.

 <aside class="notice">
 Important: The recipients listed in <code>To</code> will receive a common message, showing every other recipient and carbon copy (CC) recipients.
-If you do not wish the recipients to see each other, you have to create multiple messages in the array <code>Messages</code>.
+If you do not wish the recipients to see each other, you have to create multiple messages in the <code>Messages</code> array.
 <div></div>
 </aside>